 - Coconut Milk

-After scouring my pantry, that’s what I’d have to say are my most useful items.
+So there you have it—my most valuable pantry staples that I rely on to get me through busy days and last minute meal requests.
 What about you?
 What have I forgotten?
 What ingredient can you not live without having on hand at all times?

 Share yours in the comments below!